-Make an easy Crock Pot peach cobbler with cake mix and just two other ingredients!
-Dessert is ready in a few hours with no work at all.
+Make an easy Crock Pot peach cobbler with cake mix and two other ingredients!
+The dessert is ready in a few hours with no work at all.

 Easy 3 Ingredient Crock Pot Peach Cobbler with Cake Mix

 This recipe is traditionally called a cobbler, but it may be more of a dump cake.
-There definitely is a lot of cake here so if you want more fruit, you could easily add another can or two of peaches.
+There is definitely a lot of cake here, so if you want more fruit, you could easily add another can or two peaches.

-You will need exactly three ingredients to make this easy peach cobbler – canned peaches, a cake mix and butter.
-It's easy to keep these ingredients on hand in your pantry so you can throw this together at any time for a last minute dessert.
+You will need exactly three ingredients to make this easy peach cobbler – canned peaches, a cake mix, and butter.
+It’s easy to keep these ingredients on hand in your pantry to throw this together at any time for a last-minute dessert.

 Next, spread a cake mix on top of the peaches.
 I used a white cake mix because that’s what was in my pantry.
 A yellow cake or butter pecan would be good, too.
 How about trying a Funfetti cake mix for a little extra fun?!
 Any cake mix you think goes well with peaches will work.

 The final step is to cut up a stick of butter and toss those pieces on top of the cake mix.
 DO NOT STIR!
 Resist the urge!
-Cover the crock pot, set on high and cook.
+Cover the crockpot, set it on high, and cook.

 Start checking the cobbler after 2 hours on high.
-Slow cookers can be a bit temperamental so it's best to check on food about 2/3 through the cooking time.
+Slow cookers can be temperamental, so it’s best to check on food about 2/3 through the cooking time.
 I let the cobbler cook for 3 hours, but yours may be done at 2 or even 4 hours.

-Insert a toothpick in the cake in the center of the slow cooker to test for doneness.
-The edges will get done first so don't rely on that area.
+Insert a toothpick into the cake in the center of the slow cooker to test for doneness.
+The edges will get done first, so don’t rely on that area.
 Check the center to make sure the cake is cooked through.
 The top should be browned more toward the center.

-I still can't believe this recipe worked!
+I still can’t believe this recipe worked!
 It was so easy, too.
-And most of the time I already have the ingredients in my pantry.
-The cobbler would be good with apples, cherry or any pie filling.
-You can also add cinnamon, nutmeg, or vanilla extract for a little added flavor.
+To add flavor, you can also add cinnamon, nutmeg, or vanilla extract.

 - 2 15 oz cans of sliced peaches in heavy syrup